Switch to infinite scroll (Full book)

 data for a given index

 The chart library expects an object for each index.
-The object contains raw data.
-Among this data, we select which property acts as the label.
-The remaining properties may act as magnitude.
+We select the property that acts as the label.
+The remaining properties act as magnitudes:

-• the property that acts as the label, here month
+• the property that provides the index labels (here month)

 <BarChart